FryJay/MenuHammer/README.md

 ### Actions

 There are several types of actions that can be performed by menu items.
 Each menu item can perform a list of actions.
 You can use the mhConstant.action table to refer to specific actions.
-E.g. mhConstants.action.menu to load a menu.
+E.g. cons.act.menu to load a menu.

 Each action is defined as a table with an action type and a series of other values that are dependent on the action type.

-#### Menu - mhConstants.action.menu
+#### Menu - cons.act.menu

 This action loads the menu with the provided identifier.